RasaHQ/financial-demo/README.md

 ## Summary

+As explained in the [Setting up CI/CD](https://rasa.com/docs/rasa/setting-up-ci-cd) section of the Rasa documentation, Continous Integration (**CI**) is the practice of merging in code changes frequently and automatically testing changes as they are committed.
+Continuous Deployment (**CD**) means automatically deploying integrated changes to a staging or production environment.
+Together, they allow you to make more frequent improvements to your assistant and efficiently test and deploy those changes.

-A CI/CD pipeline is used to test, build and deploy the financial-demo bot to AWS EKS:
+A CI/CD pipeline is used to test, build and deploy the financial-demo bot to AWS EKS.

 The pipeline uses GitHub Actions, defined in  `.github/workflows/cicd.yml`.
 It includes these jobs: